NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Bounce Test

-The bounce height on the Zoma Hybrid mattress was moderately high.
+The bounce height on the Zoma Hybrid mattress was high.
 In our tests, we measured a total bounce height of 9.01”.
 This is slightly below the average of 9.62”.

 Max.
 Depth